-PQ report will omit or include flagged data according to appropriate setting (see chapter Flagged events setting on page 93).
+PQ report will omit or include flagged data according to appropriate setting.

 Regardless of this setting, readings will be always stored in recorder and available for analysis.
 Flagging only influences PQ reports as a whole.

 In evaluation of PQ parameter details it is possible to show